-Black Music Month began in 1979 when Kenny Gamble, Ed Wright, and Dyana Williams developed the idea to set aside a month dedicated to celebrating the impact of black music.
-Created by music business insiders, the group successfully lobbied President Jimmy Carter to host a reception on June 7th, 1979 to formally recognize the cultural and financial contributions of black music.
-Since 1979, Black Music Month has grown from a commemoration to national proportions with extravaganza across the country.
+In 1979 Kenny Gamble, Ed Wright and Dyana Williams implemented a month-long celebration of the impact of black music.
+These music business insiders pioneered Black Music Month and helped to create a continuous movement of empowerment and appreciation.
+On June 7th, 1979 the inspirational group successfully lobbied President Jimmy Carter into hosting a reception to formally recognize the cultural and financial contributions of black music throughout history.
+Since that fateful year, Black Music Month has grown from an intimate commemoration to national reach with an abundance of events held annually across the country.

 “The music of our Nation has always spoken to the condition of our people and reflected the diversity of our Union.
 African-American musicians, composers, singers, and songwriters have made enormous contributions to our culture by capturing the hardships and aspirations of a community and reminding us of our shared values.”

 As more and more groups come together in celebration of African American music throughout history and present day, the progressive impact on our culture becomes even stronger.
 African American Music Appreciation Month continues to bring together all walks of life through the love of music.

 Join in commemorating the music that influences creativity, diversity, and unity.